CaioCLDias/CaioCLDias/README.md

-# 👋 Hi, I'm Caio Dias
+# 👋 Hi, Caio Dias here
-I'm a  **software engineer since 2021**, with experience in **PHP, Node.js Vue,js, Angular and Java**.
+I'm a  **software engineer since 2021**, with experience in **PHP, Node.js, Python, Java and Angular**.
 Passionate about technology, I thrive on solving complex problems and building scalable, efficient systems.
 Welcome to my GitHub!

 ---

 ## 🧑‍💻 About Me

 - 🔭 **Currently working as:**
+  - **Software Engineer at aiqfome**
   - **Software Engineer & Tech Lead at Just:** Leading technical initiatives using PHP, and Node.js, to deliver robust solutions.
-  - **Co-founder & Software Engineer at Arquest:** Helping companies design and develop tailored systems.
+  - **Co-founder at Arquest:** Helping companies design and develop tailored systems.
 I also contribute to system architecture and strategic planning to ensure scalability and performance.

 - 🤝 **Open to collaborating on:**
   Open-source backend and full stacks projects.

 - ❓ **Ask me about:**
-  Backend development, microservices, message queues and Docker.
+  Backend development, microservices, message queues, Docker and Devops.

 - 📫 **Find me at:**
   [LinkedIn](https://www.linkedin.com/in/caio-cesar-lorenzon-dias/) | [My Portfolio](https://caiocldias.github.io/)